Skip to content

 • A way to keep web ordering available for customers who do not buy mainly from phones.

-Judge app case studies by adopted behaviour.
+What matters in app case studies: adopted behaviour.

 Launch